 The CADP Program usually receives between 45-60 applications a year and we generally accept between 3-6 students into the program.
 We take seriously our role in shaping the future generations of community and applied developmental psychologists.
 We are particularly dedicated to ensuring these future generations are diverse and represent the communities they serve.
-Our applicant pool includes both individuals who are just graduating from college as well as college graduates who have already accumulated research and practical experiences relevant to a career in community and prevention research.
+Our applicant pool includes both individuals who are just graduating from college as well as college graduates who have already accumulated research and practical experiences relevant to a career in Community and Applied Developmental Psychology.
 Recently admitted students have served as teachers in low-income, urban school districts for Teach for America; have traveled abroad to Tanzania and Ghana to participate in community research and service; and have served as research assistants for several university research projects.

-Transferring to the CADP Program
+Transferring to the CADP Program after UIC Psychology Acceptance